oronoc1210/TEscripts/README.md

 I organized things this way as one of the main ways I wanted to analyze the results was TE expression over time.
 Thus within each type-combination directory, there should only be libraries of the same genotype, tissue type, treatment, and replicate but with different sample dates.

+## fetch_all_libraries.py

+This used the information in samples_reference.xlsx to query jamo using its web API, restore the desired fastq, and then create a symbolic link to it in the corresponding sample directory created by create_directories.py

+There are multiple files archived in jamo for each sample, and I specifically wanted to use the most recent filtered fastq.
+If there were no filtered fastqs, then the most recent fastq would do.
+What I found was that some samples had no fastq sequences in jamo at all, ~400.
+So only ~800 could go through the rest of the pipeline.

+## gff3_to_gtf.py

+tetoolkit has two scripts -- TEtranscripts and TEcount.
+Both count the expression of transposable elements, but TEtranscripts takes multiple libraries as arguments and then also performs differential expression analysis between the libraries given using the count data using DESeq2.

+We wanted to do our own analysis, so merely generating the count tables for each library was sufficient.
+Hence TEcount is sufficient.

+Both scripts, however, require the annotation files -- for both gene and transposable elements -- to be in gtf format, not gff3.

+The solution for the gene annotation is easy.
+The gffread command from the cufflinks suite easily converts files from gff3 to gtf from the command line.

+However, this doesn't work for the transposable element annotation: tetoolkit requires specific headers in the comment field of the transposable element gtf, which gffread doesn't do.
+It requires TE gene_id, transcript_id, family_id, and class_id.
+Only the name of the transposable element was present in the gff3 file (which is used for gene_id), but the headers in the Sorghum bicolor transposable elements fasta file included family and class information.
+Transcript_id was generated simply from adding a number into the end of the gene_id, to be able to differentiate between different transcripts of the same TE.

+So, gff3_to_gtf.py takes the TE gff3 and fasta files, and writes a new gtf file with the correct headers by using the TE name in the gff3 file to look up the rest of the data in the fasta file.
+The result is a gtf file that works with TEcount.

+# batch commands

+The Berkeley Lab computing cluster uses the SLURM workload manager.
+For each library I needed to map the fastq to the reference genome using STAR, and then count transposable element expression using TEcount.
+This requires ~40G of memory and takes ~1hr each.
+So, I needed to set up an array command, which would submit a job for each library.

+## batch_data.txt

+Each line contains the arguments for one job.
+The command I submit will iterate over this.

+Column1: filepath
+Column2: filename
+Column3: output base name

+## batch_data_gen.py

+A simple command that went into the directory where I kept all of the sample fastq's, and walked through all of the subdirectories looking for fastq's.
+For each file it found, it would write to batch_data.txt the path to the directory containing the fastq as the filepath, the name of the fastq as the filename, and the name of the sample as the output base name.

+## batch_wrapper.sh

+This is the command that will be done for each job.
+Every library individaully will be mapped to the reference using the STAR aligner, and then have transposable element expression counted using TEcount.

+## batch_cmd.sl

+SLURM file that actually handles submitting the array of jobs.
+This is the mechanism that iterates over batch_data.txt and submits a new run of batch_wrapper.sh for each line.

+To kick off the whole process, the batch_cmd.sl file is submitted to SLURM using the sbatch command, with the specified range of the array used.

+For a testrun, I ran sbatch --array=1-8 batch_cmd.sl with the time for each run set in batch_cmd to 2 hours to start with.
+I averaged the time it actually took each job, doubled that time, and then used that as the time each job is given for the rest of the libraries.
+I then ran the rest of the libraries with --array=9-809 batch_cmd.sl